 In accordance with ASC Topic 740, we evaluate our deferred income taxes to determine if a valuation allowance is required.
 ASC Topic 740 requires that companies assess whether a valuation allowance should be established based on the consideration of all available evidence using a "more likely than not" standard with significant weight being given to evidence that can be objectively verified.
 Since the company operates in multiple jurisdictions, we assess the need for a valuation allowance on a jurisdiction-by-jurisdiction basis, taking into account the effects of local tax law.
-Based on this assessment, we recorded a partial valuation allowance of \$12.8 million and \$16.4 million against our net deferred tax assets associated with our U.S. operations at April 29, 2012 and May 1, 2011, no valuation allowance was recorded against our net deferred tax assets associated with our operations located in China and Poland.
+Based on this assessment, we recorded a partial valuation allowance of \$12.8 million and \$16.4 million against our net deferred tax assets associated with our U.S. operations at April 29, 2012 and May 1, 2011, respectively.
+At April 29, 2012 and May 1, 2011, no valuation allowance was recorded against our net deferred tax assets associated with our operations located in China and Poland.